red-hat-storage/RHGS-vagrant/README.md

     * `brew install ansible`

 ## Make sure you are up-to-date

-If you have satisfied all the requirements and you ran RHGS-vagrant before, ensure from time to time that you are using the most current images:
+If you have satisfied all the requirements and you ran RHGS-vagrant before, ensure from time to time that you up-to-date:

 * run `git pull` in the RHGS-vagrant directory to pull the latest updates for the Vagrant automation
-* from time-to-time new images are released (especially for async version updates)
-  * run `rm ~/.vagrant.d/boxes/rhgs-*.box` and `rm ~/.vagrant.d/boxes/tendrl-*.box` to delete older Vagrant images
-  * on VirtualBox - remove the VM instances named `packer-tendrl-server-...` and `packer-rhgs-node-...` (these are base images for the clones)
-  * on libvirt
-    * run `virsh vol-list default` to list all images in your `default` storage pool (adjust the name if you are using a different one)
-    * run `virsh vol-delete rhgs-node-... default` and  `virsh vol-delete tendrl-server-... default` to delete the images starting with `rhgs-node-...` and `tendrl-server-...` (replace with full name) from the default pool

-Next time you do `vagrant up` it will automatically pull new images.

 ## Get started
 * You **must** be in the Red Hat VPN